boozallen/ads-final/README.md

 **(b)**

-Booz Allen has been using agile methodologies since early 2000s multiple projects (small to large), including on a number of hackathons, including the My America Summit and GSA Open Tech Digital Innovation Hackathon.
+Booz Allen has been using agile methodologies since early 2000s, including on a number of hackathons, including the My America Summit and GSA Open Tech Digital Innovation Hackathon.
 This experience helped us to identify the ideal multidisciplinary team for the building of this short agile project.

 We used 10 out of the 13 allowed LCATs - See our humans.txt file for a full list of people who worked on the prototype.